userexperior-technologies/integration-guide/docs/reactnative.md

     6. Run your project (`Cmd+R`)<

 ` Note: Now the integration is completed, build the app.
 Install app and test it on REAL DEVICES ONLY.
 After performing activities minimize the app.
-UserExperior will upload the data, which could be seen within 5-7 minutes on the dashboard.`
+UserExperior will upload the data, which could be seen within 2-3 minutes on the UserExperior portal.`

 - **Proguard Rules**